-What do I do if I have a question/problem regarding using Sona or participating in research?
+What do I do if I have a question/problem regarding using SONA or participating in research?

-- 1. Read the Handout to ensure that your question is not covered. - 2.
-Check the FAQs on Sona to answer the most frequently asked questions.
+- 1. Read the Handout and/or the SONA PowerPoint presentation to ensure that your question is not covered. - 2.
+Check the FAQs on Sona for answers to the most frequently asked questions.